Idrica Water Security Day Middle East

 - How is water connected to the crisis?

 - What information can water give us to manage the coronavirus pandemic?

 - How can technology help citizens and governments?

 - Is critical water infrastructure at risk?

 - What measures can we take to prevent cyber attacks?

-Check the speakers’ presentations and discover the challenges faced by the Middle East in this new scenario.
+Check out the speakers’ presentations and discover the challenges facing the Middle East in this new scenario.

-- «Water security and technology in a time of Covid-19», Dr. David Kilcullen.
+- «Water security and technology in times of Covid-19», Dr. David Kilcullen.